 We may, in fact, have decided that we are not going to grow anymore.
 But this will not stop our life experience from making demands on us that push us past our current construction of who we understand ourselves to be.
-Robert Kegan has offered a vignette that I find compelling which I will paraphrase here.

 Anne and Chuck have been married for nine years but separated for the last two.
 Their daughters, Christy and Zoe, are 8 and 6.
-They manage to be pretty good parents together but it has been increasingly clear to them both that they just don't want the same things in life and thus are not going to reunite.
+They manage to be good parents together but it has been increasingly clear to both of them that they just don't want the same things in life and are not going to reunite.
 They know how important it is to the girls that they appear as a family so they have not pressed for divorce.

 One evening while Zoe is with her dad, Anne and Christy go grocery shopping.
-In the store they cross paths with a woman who is pretty obviously pregnant and Anne takes this opportunity to talk to Christy about where babies come from.
+In the store they cross paths with a woman who is obviously pregnant and Anne takes this opportunity to talk to Christy about where babies come from.
 She talks in general terms about sex and the growth of the fetus and childbirth and makes clear to Christy that because sex can result in pregnancy it should be reserved for a loving and committed relationship.